michaelkotelnikov/rhacm-workshop/07.Ansible-Tower-Integration/README.md

 In order to allow RHACM to access Ansible Tower you must set up a Namespace scoped secret for RHACM to use.
 RHACM uses the secret to authenticate against the Ansible Tower instance.
 The secret contains the Ansible Tower URL and Access Token.

-Before creating the secret itself, make sure the namespace that populates the secret exists by running the next command -
+Before creating the secret itself, make sure the namespace that populates the secret exists by running the next command on the **hub** cluster -

 ```
 <hub> $ oc create namespace mariadb